CromwellCMS/Cromwell/website/docs/features/custom-data.md

 # Custom data types

 In WordPress there are many solutions for storing specific data in your CMS.
-By the core WordPress provides a concept for custom post types.
+As a core feature WordPress provides custom post types.
 That is very convenient if you want to manage in the CMS other basic types of content: products, movies or whatever.
 And if you want to extend existing posts with some custom fields, you can install a plugin to handle the data.

 In Cromwell CMS these concepts are implemented in the core.
 In design this is a compilation of three well-known features: